Footwear

 Finish with a Protective Outer Layer

 Finally, you need an outer layer that shields you from the elements.
 Cold winds, rain, or snow can cut your training short if you aren’t prepared.
 A breathable, windproof, and waterproof jacket or pullover will do the trick.
+Pullovers provide warmth and comfort, making them a practical choice for shielding players from cold weather.
 Make sure it’s not too heavy so you can still move freely on the field.

 Cold-Weather Training Apparel